fedek6/rh-manifest/js/Next.js/dynamic-routes.md

 }
 ```

+__Notice:__ If you won't declare a fallback option to false Next will load the first page it can find (which is pretty stupid).

-__Notice:__ If the id of the page won't be provided in paths var Next.js will show nice 404 error.
+__Notice:__ If the id of the page won't be provided in paths var Next.js will just show a nice 404 error.

 Then we can use a modified method to set static props: